 2021/22

-After nearly knocking off the Perth Wildcats and progressing to the Finals of NBL21, the Illawarra Hawks look primed and ready to progress even further in the upcoming season.
-After a brilliant debut season, Tyler Harvey, the team’s leading scorer, was inked to a three-year deal and paired with import additions Antonius Cleveland and Travis Trice.
-Before the season began Trice was released from his contract after refusing to receive the COVID vaccine.
-Xavier Rathan-Mayes was signed as his replacement.
-Other additions included Harry Froling (via Brisbane) joining his brother Sam in Hawks colours and Duop Reath (via Serbia) joining the team after a impressive Boomers campaign.
+After nearly knocking off the Perth Wildcats and progressing to the Finals of NBL21, the Illawarra Hawks looked primed to progress even further in the 2021/22 season.
+Tyler Harvey, following a brilliant debut season where he led the team in scoring, committed to a three-year deal to remain the focal point of the Hawks’ offence.
+The team bolstered its roster with several key additions, including import Antonius Cleveland and Boomers big man Duop Reath.
+Travis Trice was also signed but was released from his contract before the season began after refusing to receive the COVID vaccine, with Xavier Rathan-Mayes signed as his replacement.
+Harry Froling (via Brisbane) joined his brother Sam in Hawks colours, while Reath joined fresh off an impressive Boomers campaign at the Tokyo Olympics.

 TYLER HARVEY TO WIN THE GAME.
 HE IS MAGIC ????